TanSRicky/EasyPriority/README.md

-# DiscordKicker
+# EasyPriority
-Script that uses psutil to keep Discord processes at low priority to avoid performance loss in video games.
+Script that uses psutil to toggle processes on Windows OS without having to change each process spawned from a single application.

 Current state:
   1. The program runs from Tkinter, and has an EXE (inside of 'dist' folder)